martinvonz/jj/docs/bookmarks.md

 positions with `<bookmark name>@<remote name>`, such as `jj new main@origin`. `jj` does not provide a way to manually edit these recorded positions.

 A remote bookmark can be associated with a local bookmark of the same name.
-This is called a **tracked remote bookmark**, which currently maps to a Git remote branch.
+This is called a **tracked remote bookmark** (which maps to a Git remote branch when using the Git backend).
 When you pull a tracked bookmark from a remote, any changes compared to the current record of the remote's state will be propagated to the corresponding local bookmark, which will be created if it doesn't exist already.

 !!! note "Details: how `fetch` pulls bookmarks"

-    Let's say you run `jj git fetch --remote origin` and, during the fetch, `jj` determines that the remote's "main" bookmark has been moved so that its target is now ahead of the local record in `main@origin`.
+    Let's say you run `jj git fetch --remote origin` and, during the fetch, `jj` determines that the remote's `main` bookmark has been moved so that its target is now ahead of the local record in `main@origin`.

     `jj` will then update `main@origin` to the new target.
 If `main@origin` is